-The purpose of the core courses (34 credits) is to provide students with a broad and diverse understanding of the industry.
-Students will have the opportunity to engage in diverse topics, work in small groups, and hear from industry experts to further their understanding of the industry.
+Core courses (34 credits) provide students with a broad and diverse understanding of the industry.
+Students engage in diverse topics, work in small groups, and hear from industry experts to further their understanding of the industry.
 In addition to traditional classroom credit, all majors will participate in a practicum internship experience.
 Read more about the practicum experience under internship and career exploration.

-The purpose of focus electives (23 credits) is to provide a greater understanding of individual students’ topics of interest that tie into future professional goals.
-Students can take courses from the approved list of focus elective courses, or choose their own focus elective courses after discussing their course ideas with their departmental advisor.
+Focus electives (23 credits) allow students to learn about topics of interest and support their future career goals.
+Students can take courses from the approved list, or choose their own focus elective courses after discussing their course ideas with their departmental advisor.

 Students may also want to consider a complimentary minor program when deciding on their focus elective courses.
 Minor courses can also fulfill focus elective requirements with advisor approval.

-In order to declare a Sport Management BS major students must be enrolled in the College of Education and Human Development.
-The following resources are for all transfer students, including current U of M students who need to transfer colleges and non-U of M students who need more information regarding how their non-U of M credits will transfer.
+To declare a sport management BS major, students must enroll in the College of Education and Human Development.
+The resources below are for all transfer students.
+Transfer students include current U of M students who need to transfer colleges and non-U of M students who need more information regarding how their non-U of M credits will transfer.

 A degree in sport management is applicable in a wide variety of careers.
 Below are a few highlighted opportunities, but the opportunities stretch far and wide!